• Home

 Physical Therapy

-Physical Therapy:-
+Physical Therapy:

-Physical Therapy improves strength, balance, mobility and gait through exercises like proprioceptive training, dual-task activities, and aerobic exercise.
+Physical therapy improves strength, balance, mobility, and gait through exercises like proprioceptive training, dual-task activities, and aerobic exercise.

 Constraint-induced movement therapy (CIMT) and robot-assisted therapy promote repetitive use of affected limbs, enhancing motor recovery.